 Led by members of VOCES8, Apollo5 and the VCM team of workshop leaders, either here at the Gresham Centre or at your school.
 Contact us for further information.

 The Gresham hosts numerous outreach programmes, teacher training events, rehearsal days, recordings and concerts.
-In 2015 more than 5,000 young people from local schools in Tower Hamlets.
-Hackney, Newham and beyond enjoyed musical adventures and Young Leaders workshops here and 8,000 people visited here for community workshops, rehearsals, masterclasses or to listen to music.
+In 2017 more than 5,000 young people from local schools in Tower Hamlets.
+Hackney, Newham and beyond enjoyed musical adventures and Young Leader's workshops here and 8,000 people visited here for community workshops, rehearsals, masterclasses or to listen to music.
 The space is becoming known as a centre for education and performance welcoming both global leaders in classical music and children hearing their first live music in equal measure; excellence and inclusivity stand side by side.

 We are hugely grateful to the many who support our educational outreach, click here to find out all about them.

 The Gresham Centre has its home in the stunning church of St Anne & St Agnes, situated at the St Martin's-le-Grand end of Gresham Street EC2V 7BX.
-Although we have a very active outreach programme with local schools, we are available to hire and currently have all sorts of events held here: from Concerts to Rehearsals; Film Crews and Crowd Holding (Click here for more information) to Professional Recordings; Workshops to Corporate Professional Development and all points in between.
+Although we have a very active outreach programme with local schools, we are available to hire and currently have all sorts of events held here: from Concerts to Rehearsals; Film Crews and SA/Crowd Holding (Click here for more information) to Professional Recordings; Workshops to Corporate Professional Development and all points in between.